Tw1ddle/MarkovNameGenerator/README.md

 ## Usage ##

-Open the [demo](http://www.samcodes.co.uk/web/markov-name-generator/) in your browser to see what the library is capable of.
+Try the [demo](http://www.samcodes.co.uk/web/markov-name-generator/) in your browser to see what the library is capable of.
 Example settings:

 ```
 Training Dataset: English Towns